-Launched by the PRCM in April, the MOOC on environmental management of offshore oil and gas activities ended with a virtual closing ceremony bringing together the first cohort and all the project stakeholders to evaluate this experience and identify future perspectives.
-As partner of the project, the GI WACAF was invited to participate in the closing ceremony.

-This first certifying training, which was accessible on the PRCM e-learning platform, consisted of 5 modules and 16 sub-modules detailing the typology of oil and gas activities, their environmental impacts, as well as their regulatory frameworks.
-700 people from 31 countries and with diverse socio-professional backgrounds (including journalists, students, members of civil society or governmental institutions) have registered on the platform, 67 learners validated the course and downloaded their certificate.
+The MOOC ended with a virtual closing ceremony bringing together the first cohort and all the project stakeholders to evaluate this experience and identify future perspectives.
+As partner of the project, the Gl WACAF was invited to participate in the closing ceremony.
+700 people from 31 countries and with diverse socio-professional backgrounds have registered on the platform, 67 learners validated the course and downloaded their certificate.
 Among the next steps, the PRCM team is currently working on improving its educational offer, by first getting the MOOC on environmental management of offshore oil and gas activities translated into English and Portuguese, and then by developing other MOOCs.
-The full summary of the meeting is available on the GI WACAF website.